czyzby/gdx-skins/default/README.md

 Majority of LibGDX devs started with this skin, as it's easy to find with ~~Goog~~ your search engine of choice.
 And, well, it *works*.

-Supports most of **Scene2D** widgets (including the newest tooltips), with notable exceptions being the image buttons.
+Supports most of the **Scene2D** widgets (including the newest tooltips), with notable exceptions being the image buttons.
 Features no additional icons, so if you want fancy controls for turning music on and off, you might want to [modify it](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets-raw/skin).

 ![Default](preview.png)